← Back

 The corpus

-277 issues spanning Gamest, Famitsu, and Dengeki.
+600+ issues spanning Gamest, Dengeki PlayStation, Dengeki Oh!, Sega Saturn Magazine, PC-Engine Fan, Saturn Fan, and other Japanese gaming publications from 1986 through the mid-2000s.
 Cover art, strategy guides, developer interviews, hardware ads, launch coverage.
 The browser shows every issue indexed, filterable by magazine and era.
 Each cover is a doorway into 100-250 pages of timestamped gaming history.

 The corpus 1

-A searchable archive of 55,000+ Japanese gaming magazine pages.
-Structured so both humans and AI can query primary sources.
+A searchable archive of 100,000+ Japanese gaming magazine pages.
+Structured so both humans and AI can query primary sources, with an MCP server exposing the corpus directly to Claude and other tools.

 Search and retrieval

 Every page is searchable across 11 extracted fields: games, developers, people, content types, platforms, historical tags, and article-worthiness notes.
 Results surface the issue, page number, a generated description, and the tags that made it article-worthy.
-24,222 pages flagged with human-verified notes on why they matter.
-The same index that serves human research grounds the AI synthesis pipeline.
+18,000+ pages flagged article-worthy with notes on why they matter.
+The same index that serves human research grounds the AI synthesis pipeline and is exposed via an MCP server so Claude (or any MCP client) can query the corpus directly.

 Search and retrieval 1